Charity talks about beginning her journey as 'The Bachelorette'

-NEW YORK -- Charity Larson is about to take the journey of a lifetime to find the love of her life on "The Bachelorette."
+NEW YORK -- Charity Lawson is about to take the journey of a lifetime to find the love of her life on "The Bachelorette."

-The 27-year-old child and family therapist from Columbus, George is the 20th woman to take on this role.
+The 27-year-old child and family therapist from Columbus, Georgia is the 20th woman to take on this role.

 "I was so, so nervous," she said of her first day as "The Bachelorette."
 "Ultimately just nerves and excitement were colliding."